 There are over 150 species of chameleons internationally.
 They are known as "old world" lizards because they are found in the African, Asian, and European continents.
 Most can be found throughout Africa and the Middle East, with the island country of Madagascar home to more than 50 percent of the world's chameleons.
 A few species are native to India, Pakistan, Sri Lanka, and lands in the Indian Ocean region.
 The common or Mediterranean chameleon can be found in southern Europe, including Cypress, Crete, Portugal, Spain, and around the Mediterranean, as well as parts of southwest Asia, including Iraq, Lebanon, Saudi Arabia, and Syria.

 2. Only a Few Species of Chameleons are Pets

 Although there's a wide variety of chameleon species, the majority of chameleons in the pet trade are from three species.
-The panther chameleon, veiled chameleon, and Jackson's chameleon are the ones most commonly kept as pets.
+The panther chameleon, veiled chameleon, and Jackson's chameleon are the species most commonly kept as pets.

 3. The American Chameleon Is Not a Chameleon

 Although it's referred to as the American chameleon, the anole is not in fact a member of the chameleon family.
-This lizard is related to the iguana instead.
+This lizard is related to the iguana, instead.
 It gets its name from the fact that it can change color like chameleons.

 4. Chameleons Have Existed a Long Time